EPCCed/eidf-docs/docs/services/s3/getting-started.md

 As an example, this section uses the dataset [High-resolution snapshots of the viscous sublayer from direct numerical simulation of a turbulent boundary layer](https://catalogue.eidf.ac.uk/dataset/eidf198-high-resolution-snapshots-of-the-viscous-sublayer-from-direct-numerical-simulation-of-a-turb), published by the Turbulence Simulation Group of Imperial College London.

-### Read from public buckets in the EIDF Data Publishing Service via a browser
+### Read from a public bucket in the EIDF Data Publishing Service via a browser

 Files can be downloaded within your browser.
 For example, To download the file `data.zarr/statistics/ww/c/9/0/0`, one would enter the URL <https://s3.eidf.ac.uk/eidf198-highres-snapshots-sublayer-dns-tbl-re2400/data.zarr/statistics/ww/c/9/0/0>.

 Depending on both your browser and the file type, the file will either be opened in a new browser tab or downloaded.

-### Read from public buckets in the EIDF Data Publishing Service via 'curl'
+### Read from a public bucket in the EIDF Data Publishing Service via 'curl'

 A popular Linux command-line utility for interacting with REST-based online services, such as the EIDF S3 Service, is 'curl'. 'curl' can be used to download files.
 For example, to download the file `data.zarr/statistics/ww/c/9/0/0`, run (`-O` uses the remote file name as the downloaded file name):